-Which Streak That Ended in 2010 Is Least Likely To Be Repeated?
+Which Streak That Ended in 2010 Will Least Likely Be Repeated?

 Streaks in sports are part of the game like scoring points are part of the game.
 Some streaks are impressive, and other streaks are embarrassing.